Adaptive Non-parametric Estimation of Mean and Autocovariance in Regression with Dependent Errors: Abstract

 \section{Abstract}

 \baselineskip=15pt

-We develop a fully automatic non-parametric approach to simultaneous estimation of mean and autocovariance functions in regression with dependent errors.
-Our empirical Bayesian approach is adaptive, numerically efficient and allows for the construction of confidence sets for the regression function.
-Consistency of the estimators is shown and small sample performance is demonstrated in simulations and real data analysis.
+Gaussian processes that can be decomposed into a smooth mean function and a stationary autocorrelated noise process are considered and a fully automatic nonparametric method to simultaneous estimation of mean and auto-covariance functions of such processes is developed.
+Our empirical Bayes approach is data-driven, numerically efficient and allows for the construction of confidence sets for the mean function.
+Performance is demonstrated in simulations and real data analysis.
 The method is implemented in the R package {\sl eBsc} that accompanies the paper.\\

 {\textit{Key words and phrases.}} Demmler-Reinsch basis, empirical Bayes, spectral density, stationary process.